Our Story

 Because Rebecca had a background as a nurse, a pregnancy resource center director, and as a Creighton Model FertilityCare Practitioner, they were open with others about their loss and the burial of their babies.
 So many people expressed how they wished they would have known they could have a burial or that they did not have a place to bury.
 As the Harprings reflected on these conversations, they decided they wanted to find a way to bring good for others out of their own loss.

-The Little Souls Cemetery
+The Little Souls Cemetery and Miscarriage Supply Totes

-The Harprings approached their parish priest and with his permission were able to start the Little Souls Cemetery for miscarried babies in their parish cemetery.
+In 2018, The Harprings approached their parish priest and with his permission were able to start the Little Souls Cemetery for miscarried babies in their parish cemetery.
 The Little Souls Cemetery construction became a family affair with even the Harpring children being involved.

 A Ministry is Born

-In July 2022, Rebecca and her family decided not to renew her Creighton Model FertilityCare Practitioner certification so that she and the family could work together to help establish Little Souls Cemeteries across the nation, get miscarriage supply totes in as many facilities as possible, create a nationwide listing of cemeteries with dedicated areas for miscarriages, provide memorial ornaments for families who lost a baby to miscarriage, and become a resource for churches and facilities.
+In July 2022, Rebecca and her family decided not to renew her Creighton Model FertilityCare Practitioner certification so that she and the family could work together to help establish Little Souls Cemeteries across the nation, get miscarriage supply totes in as many facilities in the United States as possible, create a nationwide listing of cemeteries with dedicated areas for miscarriages, provide memorial ornaments for families who lost a baby to miscarriage, and become a resource for churches and facilities.

 Become Part of Our Story